-As you have seen from the apologises on the front of this copy of the site I have been somewhat stricken for quite a while and Whartson Hall No.1 has been gathering dust in the club room during that period.
-Why, I don’t know.
+Whartson Hall No.1 has been gathering dust in the club room during my absence, why, I don’t know.
 Most of the members knew the details of the project and the donkey work had been completed, even the electrical system was complete, and it only needed the final alignment of the fiddle-yard tracks to take place.
 However, nothing was done.

 In with the New